majn/telegram-purple/README.md

-telegram-purple
+Telegram-Purple
 ===============

 Telegram-purple is a Libpurple plugin that adds support for the Telegram messenger.
 Its still in an early (pre-alpha) development stage, but already provides basic chat functionality and group chats.

-This plugin is based on the great [Telegram-cli](http://github.com/vysheng/tg), a full-featured terminal-based client for Telegram created by [Vysheng](http://github.com/vysheng).
+This plugin is based on [Telegram-cli](http://github.com/vysheng/tg), a full-featured terminal-based client for Telegram created by [Vysheng](http://github.com/vysheng).

-# Features
+# Version 0.2.0

-Our long-term plan is to implement all major features of the Telegram protocol, but at the moment only a subset of the chat features is working.
+Warning, this version is mainly for development and testing and NOT for productive use.Even though it already provides basic features, you should still expect bugs and crashes when running it.

+When encountering a crash or some other bugs, please report it to us, preferably together with a backtrace of the crashed application [https://developer.pidgin.im/wiki/GetABacktrace]

-## Already Implemented
+## Already Implemented:

-    - Group chats
+    - Chats/Group-Chats
+        * Send/receive messages
+        * Discover buddies/chats
+        * Discover buddy state and info
-    - Multiple accounts
+    - Profile Pictures
-    - Complies with proxy settings
+        * Download and use profile pictures

-## Planned
+## TODO:

 The following features are currently planned and will probably be added in the future: